r-Techsupport/rTS_Wiki/docs/factoids/bsod.md

 If you are receiving an error that access is denied when opening the Windows Directory, your account does not have the permissions required to view system files.
 You will need to have access to an administrator account before we can help you further.

-If you are receiving an Access is Denied error when creating the .zip file in step 4, you most likely did not copy the Minidump folder to the desktop.
+If you are receiving an Access is Denied error when creating the .zip file in step 4, you most likely did not copy the Minidump folder to the documents.
 Windows will not allow you to modify the Minidump folder inside the Windows directory.
 It must be copied elsewhere.

 ## No Minidump folder exists